 Decrease Growth of the Corals

-Coral reefs are important in the coastal communities and in our nation.
-Through the years, the coral reefs have also shown signs of decline because of ocean acidification.
-In the Great Barrier Reef, one can find out that there is a 14% reduction in skeletal growth since the 1990s.
-In the last 400 years, this is considered as the largest decrease in the growth rate.
+Coral reefs are important in the coastal communities and our nation.
+Through the years, coral reefs have also shown signs of decline because of ocean acidification.
+In the Great Barrier Reef, one can find that there is a 14% reduction in skeletal growth since the 1990s.
+In the last 400 years, this is considered the largest decrease in the growth rate.

 In the middle up to the end of this century, the decline in the coral reef growth rate can due to mass die-off.